Skip to main content

 Blackboard Learn Ultra

-Blackboard Learn Ultra is an online platform which contains the resources you need from your School, programme, and modules, it is also where you will submit your coursework electronically, when required.
+Blackboard Learn Ultra is the University's online learning platform which contains the resources you need from your School, programme, and modules.
+It is also where you will submit your coursework electronically, when required.
 Watch the Blackboard Introduction video to help you.

 On Blackboard you will be able to find: